pythonarcade/arcade/doc/example_code/how_to_examples/joystick_controller.rst

-The (-1.0 to 1.0) values on Controller
+The (-1.0 to 1.0) Values On Controller
 =================
 * The values will be between -1 and +1, with 0 being a centered joystick.
 * The x-axis numbers will be negative if the stick goes left, positive for right.